Bronte-Mckeown/ThoughtSpace/README.md

 ## How to run the PCA analysis (using `bin/...example.py`)

-#### Aim: 1) To caluculate per-observation PCA for each componant of each PCA across different group splits 2) To produce screeplots, cumulative variance plots, heatmaps and wordclouds for each
+#### Aim: 1) To caluculate per-observation PCA for each component of each PCA across different group splits (if you have group splits) 2) To produce screeplots, cumulative variance plots, heatmaps and wordclouds for each

 _Open the example.py script in bin/, and save a copy.
 Edit this copy only.
 Keep the example.py script for reference._
 _This example script is specific to a particular dataset so variables will need editing_